Notes on Perl

 VC-* configs targeting VisualStudio C, as well as

 MinGW and Cygwin.
-The key recommendation is to use "matching" Perl,
+The key recommendation is to use a Perl installation

-one that matches build environment.
+that matches the build environment.
 For example, if you will build

 on Cygwin be sure to use the Cygwin package manager to install Perl.